Lunar craters: Lunar crater categorization

-Beyond a couple of hundred kilometers diameter, the central peak of the TYC class disappear and they are classed as basins.
+Beyond a couple of hundred kilometers in diameter, the central peak of the TYC class disappear and they are classed as basins.
 Large craters, similar in size to maria, but without (or with a small amount of) dark lava filling, are sometimes called thalassoids.

-Beginning in 2009 Nadine G. Barlow of Northern Arizona University, U.S. began to convert the Wood and Andersson lunar impact-crater database into digital format.
+Beginning in 2009 Nadine G. Barlow of Northern Arizona University, the U.S. began to convert the Wood and Andersson lunar impact-crater database into digital format.
 Barlow is also creating a new lunar impact crater database similar to Wood and Andersson's, except hers will include all impact craters greater than or equal to five kilometers in diameter and is based on the Clementine spacecraft's images of the lunar surface.

 The Moon Zoo project within the Zooniverse program aimed to use citizen scientists to map the size and shape of as many craters as possible using data from the NASA Lunar Reconnaissance Orbiter.
 However, it has since been retired.